dundonnm/SCOT/README.md

 Run Jupyter Notebook

-Make sure miniMEAP.ipynb and miniMEAPsys.py are in the same directory
+Make sure SCOT.ipynb and sys_SCOT.py are in the same directory

-Open miniMEAP.ipynb
+Open SCOT.ipynb

 For a tutorial with an example dataset see "tutorial.md"